-When a local government needs to borrow money over more than five years, the Community Charter requires that this is done by bylaw, and the bylaw must get the approval of the electors.
-An Alternative Approval Process (AAP) is the method most commonly used by local governments in British Columbia for approval of borrowing bylaws.
-In an AAP, people who do not support the borrowing bylaw are required to submit an "elector response form".
+When a local government needs to borrow money over more than five years, the Community Charter requires that this must be approved by the electors.
+An Alternative Approval Process (AAP) is the method most commonly used by local governments in British Columbia for approval of borrowing .
+In an AAP, people who do not support the borrowing are required to submit an "elector response form".

 There are two types of electors -- resident and non-resident.